Shayde12/Shayde12.github.io/essays/The-Future-of-Learning.md

 I minimally used AI for the Experience WODs, preferring to solve problems independently to enhance my learning.
 When stuck, I often referred to attached videos rather than AI, which helped me resolve issues effectively.

-  2. In-class Practice WODs
+  2. In-Class Practice WODs

 My use of AI was negligible, as I believed I could manage these WODs independently.
 With additional time outside of class, I was able to complete them successfully.

-  3. In-class WODs
+  3. In-Class WODs

 Despite trying to avoid using ChatGPT, the time constraints and high stakes of in-class WODs occasionally necessitated its use, although not without issues.